wangjo22/Books_Summary/Effective C++/Item 02 - Prefer consts, enums, and inlines to #defines.md

 In the case of a floating point constant, use of the constant may yield smaller code than using a #define because the constant `AspectRatio` should never result in more than on copy.

-When replacing #defines with constants, two special cases are woth mentioning.
+When replacing #defines with constants, two special cases are worth mentioning.
 1. Define constant pointers
     ```C++
     const char * const authorName = "Scott Meyers";